Arigatonic/Sapiens-Infinity-Project/README.md

 * Logger Base Aspect is now have been issued.

 ##04.03.17:##
-* User SOAP Web Service has been issued.
+* getUser SOAP Web Service has been issued.
 Currently provide getUser(int) method.
 * SOAP is using JAXB marshalling to return information.

 ##02.03.17:##